carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-exegesis.rst

  Specify the numPoints parameters to be used for DBSCAN clustering (`analysis` mode).

-.. option:: -analysis-espilon=<dbscan epsilon parameter>
+.. option:: -analysis-epsilon=<dbscan epsilon parameter>

  Specify the numPoints parameters to be used for DBSCAN clustering (`analysis` mode).